jcftang/tchpc-vagrant/README.md

 	$ bundle install

-2. Create a basebox and add it to vagrant
+2. Create a basebox and add it to vagrant (if you have a basebox already then you do not need to run the build and export steps)

 	$ vagrant basebox build 'scientificlinux-6.3-x86_64-netboot'
 	$ vagrant basebox export 'scientificlinux-6.3-x86_64-netboot'